poojary-sujan/Customer_behaviour-project/README.md

 How to Run This Project

-Step one.
-Download or clone the repository and save it to your computer.
+1. Download or clone the repository and save it to your computer.

-Step two.
-Open the project folder and confirm that the notebook file, the dataset, the SQL script, the Power BI file and the business problem statement document are present.
+2. Open the project folder and confirm that the notebook file, the dataset, the SQL script, the Power BI file and the business problem statement document are present.

-Step three.
-Install Python, Jupyter Notebook or Jupyter Lab, a SQL tool such as MySQL or DBeaver and Power BI Desktop.
+3. Install Python, Jupyter Notebook or Jupyter Lab, a SQL tool such as MySQL or DBeaver and Power BI Desktop.

-Step four.
-Install Python packages such as pandas, numpy, matplotlib and seaborn.
+4. Install Python packages such as pandas, numpy, matplotlib and seaborn.

-Step five.
-Open the notebook in Jupyter or Google Colab and adjust the dataset path if needed.
+5. Open the notebook in Jupyter or Google Colab and adjust the dataset path if needed.

-Step six.
-Run the notebook cells in order to clean, explore and visualize the data.
+6. Run the notebook cells in order to clean, explore and visualize the data.

-Step seven.
-Open your SQL tool and import the dataset.
+7. Open your SQL tool and import the dataset.
 Run the SQL script to reproduce the query results.

-Step eight.
-Open the Power BI file and refresh it to load the dataset from your local folder.
+8. Open the Power BI file and refresh it to load the dataset from your local folder.

-Step nine.
-Explore the interactive dashboard to understand the insights from the analysis.
+9. Explore the interactive dashboard to understand the insights from the analysis.

-Step ten.
-Read the business problem document to understand the goals and findings of the project.
+10. Read the business problem document to understand the goals and findings of the project.

-Step eleven.
-Modify the notebook, SQL script or dashboard if you want to personalize or extend the project.
+11. Modify the notebook, SQL script or dashboard if you want to personalize or extend the project.

-Step twelve.
-Commit and push your changes to GitHub if you want to update your repository.
+12. Commit and push your changes to GitHub if you want to update your repository.

 Insights Summary